LupianezLab/Website/research/index.md

 In ongoing projects, we aim to understand the molecular sources of the evolutionary plasticity of sex determination.
 For this purpose, we are profiling and comparing the process of sex determination in a wide range of vertebrate species to identify sources of genomic and regulatory variation.
 We are particularly interested in evaluating the potential role of 3D chromatin organization ([Mota-Gómez et al., 2022](https://www.biorxiv.org/content/10.1101/2022.11.18.516861v1)) and identifying novel regulators of sex determination ([Hurtado et al., 2023](https://www.nature.com/articles/s41467-024-47658-x)).

 {% include section.html %}

+##  METHODS
+Here you can know about the relevant methodology of the lab:

+- Single-cell omics (scRNA-seq, scATAC-seq)
+- Quantification of chromatin interactions (4C-seq, Hi-C, capture-Hi-C, promoter capture-C)
+- Identification of regulatory elements (ChiP-seq, ATAC-seq)
+- Genome editing (CRISPR/Cas on mouse ES cells)
+- Generation of transgenic animals (tetraploid complementation assay)